JachymFojtik/Banka/README.md

 # Banka
-1) Adding the basic class + props
++ Adding the basic class + props
-2) Adding the counting method
++ Adding the counting method
-3) Commands
++ Test methods
++ Implementing innerworking of the bank accounts / Debit / Kredit
++ Adding textbox
++ Basic commands for textbox

+Dead-line is 23.
+10.